Showing posts with label Bangkok. Show all posts

 Read: 6 Days in Bangkok with Kids

-Bangkok is a popular shopping haven so I’m pretty sure even you don’t like to shop, you will visit at least one mall.
-You can buy souvenirs or pasalubong from malls, markets and even at the airport if you have no time.
+Bangkok is a popular shopping haven, so I’m pretty sure that even if you don’t like to shop, you will visit at least one mall.
+You can buy souvenirs or pasalubong from malls, markets, and even at the airport if you have no time.
 If you love giving pasalubong or if you just want to buy souvenirs from Thailand, here are some of the best things to buy in Thailand.

 1. Tamarind